-Observing sales calls (or listening in if you manage an inbound team): Managers often confuse joining reps on sales calls with coaching.
+(Or listen in if you manage an inbound team): Managers often confuse joining reps on sales calls with coaching.
 It is only coaching if the manager observes (focusing primarily on the key skills identified in the plan) and the rep does the selling.
-While the manager may comment briefly from time to time, the emphasis needs to be on the sales reps development not helping them sell.
+While the manager may comment briefly from time to time, the emphasis needs to be on the sales rep's development not helping them sell.
 That is not to say that there are not times when it is beneficial for both the rep and manager to sell (provided they stick to their roles), or for the manager to lead the sales call (training a new rep), but these are not coaching calls.
 In a coaching call, the manager observes the customer interaction with an emphasis on the specific areas identified for improvement.

-Ultimately, coaching should be a rewarding experience for the both the sales rep and the manager.
-Keeping this in mind is the start to a great coaching program.
+Ultimately, coaching should be a rewarding experience for both the sales rep and the manager.
+Keeping this in mind is the start of a great coaching program.

 About Norman Behar